robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

 Back Testing was a project built in CS using the REF architecture.

 - I ran a team responsible for building out an Automated Testing Framework for REF, and we also took care of building tests specific to the Back Testing project.
 - I ran a weekly workshop for developers and BAs on the Back Testing project to explain methodology and process.
-We covered aspects of statistics (p-Values, Cramer von Mises, Sampling Dots), testing methodology (mocking, integration testing) and risk methodology (Monte-Carlo, Historic VaR) for an audience in multiple regions.
+We covered aspects of statistics (**p-Values, Cramer von Mises, Sampling Dots**), testing methodology (mocking, integration testing) and risk methodology (**Monte-Carlo, Historic VaR**) for an audience in multiple regions.

 [/block]

 [block]

 ### Aura Software Sept.
 2010 - Oct.
-2013
+2014

 I was variously a Tech Lead, Architect and PM in a small, distributed consultancy building mainly **Learning Management System** (LMS) software for various clients.